IronCore864/amazon-eu-price-compare/README.md

 OK.
 You live in Europe, and you want to buy something off Amazon.
 Of course, you want the best price.

-If you are a frequent Amazon user living in Europe, chances are, you have already known the fact that among the european countries, Amazon has not only 1, but many different stores.
+If you are a frequent Amazon user living in Europe, chances are, you have already known the fact that among the European countries, Amazon has not only 1, but many different stores.
 At the time of Dec 2020, there are:

 - amazon.de
 - amazon.es